NaldCapuno/FinTracker/README.md

 - csv and os modules (included with Python)

 ## How to Use
-1. Download the ZIP File:
+1. Download the EXE File:
-    - Go to the [Releases](https://github.com/NaldCapuno/FinTracker/releases) page on GitHub and download the latest release ZIP file.
+    - Go to the [Releases](https://github.com/NaldCapuno/FinTracker/releases) page on GitHub and download the latest release EXE file.

-2. Extract the ZIP File:
-    - Extract the contents of the ZIP file to a directory of your choice.

-3. Run the Application:
+2. Run the Application:
-    - Open the **FinTracker.pyw** file directly in your file explorer.
-Double-click the file to run it using the default Python interpreter installed on your system.
+    - Open **FinTracker.exe** and begin tracking your finances.

 ## How it Works
 Once the app is launched, you'll see the following options: